Centering toric arrangements of maximal rank: Results

 \begin{note} The diffeomorphisms $(t_{(k-1)1},\ldots,t_{(k-1)n})\mapsto(t_{(k)1},\ldots,t_{(k)1})$ defined in the third step of the proof of Theorem \ref{main} are not canonical.
 Indeed, they depend on the recursive choice of the complex roots $\gamma_{m},\ldots,\gamma_{1}$.
 However, the diffeomorphism type of the complement manifold $M(\mathcal{A})$ is uniquely determined. \end{note}

 \end{proof}

 \textbf{Acknowledgments.} The author would like to mention Farhad Babaee for suggesting the idea behind the third step of Theorem \ref{main} during a conversation that took place at the University of Fribourg (CH) in January, 2016.
 Moreover, the author would express his gratitude to Emanuele Delucchi and Roberto Pagaria for some enlightening discussions regarding the basic properties of toric arrangements as well as to William C. Jagy and Matthias Lenz for pointing out the bibliographical references \cite{New72} and \cite{L17}, respectively.
-Finally, the author would like to express a special thanks to Alberto Cavallo for the very helpful support provided throughout all the time this project has been developed and to Isacco Saini for some tips concerning the title of the paper.
+The author would also like to express a special thanks to Alberto Cavallo for the very helpful support provided throughout all the time this project has been developed and to Isacco Saini for some tips concerning the title of the paper.
+Finally the author would like to thank the anonymous referees for their patient work and their very useful suggestions.